serdars/aperio-v0/doc/design.md

 * **DONE**
   * Initial design
+  * I can see conversations in the org page
+  * Org page utilizes more of the real estate
 * **TODO**
+  * Group page shows the conversations that group is included in
+  * User page has two tabs.
+Membership / Conversations.
+  * Conversation tab shows the conversations with updates title bold.
+  * Header shows the count of "updates" for the user.
+Clicking takes to notifications tab.
+  * Users should have a screen name
+  * I can start a conversation from org page
+  * Conversation page should be able to reply in the same page.
+    * Message editing
+  * deleting final message deletes the conversation

 # FUTURE

+* Conversations with individuals
 * Create organizations
 * Create Groups
 * Organization / Groups Policy